| Motorcycle Investor mag Subscribe to our free email news World

 via a

 Bring a Trailer auction.
 Three years ago, the same machine fetched a top bid of Au$98,000 (US$64,000, GB£47,000, €55,000).
 What's all the fuss about?
 It carries early engine and chassis numbers, which means it is effectively a 'sandcast' K0 series and is therefore serious bait for collectors.
 It was assembled over 20 years ago by California-based Vic World of World Motorcycles, who has long been the doyen of sandcast CeeBees.
 He started hoarding bikes and parts for this series back in the late 1970s, and became the go-to source of restored early K0 machines for collectors who had cash to spare.
-Even 20 years ago, his street bike builds were selling to international enthusiats for US$60k (Au$92,000, GB£44,000, €51,000) .
+Even 20 years ago, his street bike builds were selling to international enthusiasts for US$60k (Au$92,000, GB£44,000, €51,000) .
 While not a factory CR750, this example has

 a good competition history.
 The CR750 scored a win in the Daytona 200